kw7oe/sadp-notes/README.md

   - Give flexibility in what gets created, how it get created and when

 ### Stuctural
-- Concern with how classes and objects are composed to form larget structures
+- Concern with how classes and objects are composed to form larger structures
 - **Class patterns:** use inheritance to compose interface or implementations.
   - This allows multiple inheritances to be mixed into one.
 - **Object patterns:** describe ways to compose objects to realize new functionality